imisi-akande/DataScience-With-Airbnb/README.md

 - **Evaluation:** Present the result of the analysis in form of tables and graphs.

 ### Prerequisites<a name="prerequisites"></a>
-- Install anaconda to manage your data environment[here](https://www.anaconda.com/products/individual)
+- Install anaconda to manage your data environment [here](https://www.anaconda.com/products/individual)
-- Run conda -V on your terminal to confirm conda is installed and its in your path
+- run conda -V on your terminal to confirm conda is installed and its in your path
 - To create conda environment with a specific python version run `conda create -n airbnb-env python=3.7`
 - To activate the virtual environment run `conda activate airbnb-env`  or `source activate airbnb-env`
 - Next, you can add your virtual environment to Jupyter by running: `python -m ipykernel install --user --name=airbnb-env`
 - Check if its among the kernel list with `jupyter kernelspec list`
 - conda install jupyter to install jupyter notebook
+- run `conda install pip`
+- check the `requirements.txt` file for the prerequisites
+- run `pip install -r requirements.txt` to install necessary packages
-- Run `jupyter notebook` to start the interactive environment
+- run `jupyter notebook` to start the interactive environment

-You can check the requirements.txt file for the prerequisites
 - Pandas (data manipulation and analysis)
 - NumPy (scientific computing)
 - Matplotlib (visualizations)